leonp/leonp.github.io/_posts/2015-05-23-do-not-fear-the-nav-bar.md

 title: Do not always fear the nav bar on narrow screens
 layout: post
 category: work
+excerpt: Users scan pages for text that might help them complete their task.
+Navigation bars and lists are rich in information scent, so it makes sense to avoid hiding them whenever possible.
 ---

 _You should display your whole navigation menu on narrow screens if possible.
 While hamburger toggle buttons and their ilk solve a problem neatly, the best navigation menu is visible by default._